IRVLUTD/neuralgrasps-dataset-generation/README.md

 - `CONTAINER_NAME` : a descriptive name for the container

+- You can mount an external folder where the code is synced to the `~/data/` inside the docker env for convinience!

 - This will open an interactive bash session. tmux is already installed, so you can open multiple terminals.
 Note that the tmux "prefix" is `Ctrl-b` but I have changed it to `Ctrl-a`.
 So for example, if you need to create new window in a session, it is: